co-operating-systems/PhD/UseCases/UseCases.md

 ## Server Auth logic

 What type of chain would satisfy Bob's Guard?
-It has to be a chain that starts from Bob's WebID (and perhaps linked to `rdfs:seeAlso` documents? what other types of links would be legal to look at?) and ends at Dan's WebID.
+It has to be a chain that starts from Bob's WebID (and perhaps linked to `rdfs:seeAlso` documents?
+What other types of links would be legal to look at?) and ends at Dan's WebID.

 # Client Authorization

-The Solid community often brings in questions of limiting client access.
-But there are two very different use cases encompassed by theis idea: the user wishing to limit access to various resources, and the server wishing to limit access by certain apps.
+The Solid community often raises use cases of limiting client access.
+But there are two very different types of use cases encompassed by this idea: the user wishing to limit access to various resources, and the server wishing to limit access by certain apps.

-## User Limitiations on clients
+## User Limitations on clients

 Most users will wish to limit newly downloaded apps to certain safe spaces to test them out and learn to gain confidence in them.
-They may thereafter be happy to enlarge the space of resources those apps are allowed access locally or extend the web sites they are allowed to access.
+They may thereafter be happy to enlarge the space of resources those apps are allowed access locally or extend the websites they are allowed to access.
 These restrictions need only be visible to the Launcher App, which can use those to decide when to sign headers for the app.

 Can we use the same WAC ontology to express those limitations?